Samplify

-s:amplify is a multiple award-winning music production house formed by Davide Carbone and Josh Abrahams who have collectively been producing and composing music since the late 1980s.
+s:amplify is an Australian music production house formed by Davide Carbone and Josh Abrahams who have collectively been producing and composing music since the late 1980s.
 Together they have won three ARIA Awards and produced several worldwide chart topping hits. s:amplify have also been responsible for the composition and sound design for several synthesizers, TV, film and video game projects.

 Background

 In 1990, Abrahams and Carbone formed the techno group, Future Sound of Melbourne with acid house DJ Steve Robbins.
 They released 12" singles on Shock Records.
 Future Sound of Melbourne also released tracks on Two Thumbs Records, with the Thomas Heckmann remix of their track "Welcome" featured on the inaugural IF?
 Records compilation Zeitgeist.
 Future Sound of Melbourne won the ARIA Award for "Best Dance Release" for their Chapter One album in 1996.

 After enjoying successful individual careers in the Music industry Abrahams and Carbone reformed under the moniker of s:amplify in 2009.